emberjs/guides/source/templates/displaying-a-list-of-items.md

 The `{{#each}}` helper is bindings-aware.
 If your application adds a new item to the array, or removes an item, the DOM will be updated without having to write any code.
+Note that a [].push() will not update the helper.
+Adding items need to be done with [].pushObject, and related Ember Array mixins so Ember knows to update the resulting HTML.

 ### Specifying Keys